-Alpha: If there is no indication through the side of the case, position the window close to but not touching the source.
+Alpha: If there is no indication through the back of the case (the side of the tube), position the window close to but not touching the source.
 If there is an indication, it is alpha, beta, or low energy gamma.
 If a sheet of paper placed between the window and the source stops the indication, it is most likely alpha.
 To avoid particles falling into the instrument, do not hold the source above the window.